sink-cord-archive/cc-plugins/palette-docs.md

 The Label is the text for the entry to be shown in the palette.

+The Icon optionally shows (preferably) a single character as an icon next to your entry.

 The Source specifies where the entry came from.
 It is recommended to use your plugin name or something recognisable, as this is shown to the user.